tboerc/gwall/README.md

 ## Usage

-If you successfully added the folder to you `PATH` you can run the `gwall` command anywhere with `CMD` or `PowerShell`.
+If you successfully added the folder to your `PATH` you can run the `gwall` command anywhere with `CMD` or `PowerShell`.
 Make sure you are executing the commands with Administrator privileges.

 ### Solo session